plasne/openid-connect/README.md

 ### Azure App Services include Easy Auth, why not just use that?

 You could use Easy Auth if: (1) you only needed an id_token, and (2) you had a way to store session state.
 While Easy Auth supports getting an access_token, this uses an implicit grant flow that is no longer recommended.
-In addition, an id_token expires after 1 hour, so it is typically too short lived to use for authentication, you would need to extract what you need from it into some session state system and then issue a cookie with a key to the session.

 Per the IETF's OAuth 2.0 Security Best Current Practise, you should no longer use implicit grants: https://tools.ietf.org/html/draft-ietf-oauth-security-topics-09#section-2.1.2.